ScreamingDev/magento-devMode/doc/60-additional.md

 ### Events and Observers

 - Add `?__events` to the URL (or Query)
-- The original output will be replaced with something like this:
+- The output will be something like this:

 ```
 Array (